A unified convention for achievement positional games

-If there exists a valuation $\mu$ which satisfies $\phi$, then Left succeeds in doing so, by picking $x$ if $\mu(x)={\sf T}$ or $\neg x$ if $\mu(x)={\sf F}$, for all $x \in V$.
-After that, he can simply pick $\omega$, thus ensuring not to lose the game.
-If such a valuation does not exist, then Left will have to play a move that does not force Right's answer while leaving at least one red $P_3$ intact, thus losing the game.
-All in all, Left has a non-losing strategy on $\Ga$ as first player if and only if $\phi$ is satisfiable, which concludes the proof. \end{proof}
+If there exists a valuation $\mu$ of the variables which satisfies $\phi$, then Right succeeds in destroying every blue $P_3$ in the clause gadgets, by picking $x$ if $\mu(x)={\sf T}$ or $\neg x$ if $\mu(x)={\sf F}$, for all $x \in V$.
+After that, she can simply pick $\omega$, destroying the final blue $P_3$ and thus ensuring not to lose the game thanks to a pairing strategy on the remaining blue edges.
+If such a valuation does not exist, then Right will have to play a move that does not force Left's answer and leaves at least one blue $P_3$ intact, thus losing the game.
+All in all, Right has a non-losing strategy on $\Ga$ as the second player if and only if $\phi$ is satisfiable, which concludes the proof. \end{proof}

-\begin{remark} In the previous construction, Left never has a winning strategy as first player.
-Therefore, it is {\sf NP}-hard to decide whether optimal play leads to a draw when Left starts on an achievement positional game with blue edges of size at most 3 and red edges of size at most 2. \end{remark}
+\begin{remark} In the previous construction, Right never has a winning strategy as the second player.
+As such, it is {\sf NP}-hard to decide whether optimal play leads to a draw when Left is the first player on an achievement positional game with blue edges of size at most 2 and red edges of size at most 3.
+Therefore, by reversing the colors and removing the vertex $\gamma$, we get a construction that shows {\sf NP}-hardness of deciding whether optimal play leads to a draw when Left is the first player on an achievement positional game with blue edges of size at most 3 and red edges of size at most 2. \end{remark}